 - 5. When rounding final marks to half and whole figures, three-tenths, four-tenths, eight-tenths and nine-tenths will be rounded up and one-tenth, two-tenths, six-tenths and seven-tenths will be rounded down. - 6.
-If a subject consists of more than one component, the subject overview in the study guide will indicate how the final mark will be determined.
-The following provisions apply in this respect: - The mark for a component of a subject will be expressed in tenths, in which case hundredths greater or equal to 0.05 are rounded up and hundredths smaller than 0.05 are rounded down; - A passing final grade for a course can only be earned when for all mandatory component examinations and practicals of that course at least a 5,06 is earned, and the (weighted) average grade for all components, rounded to tenths, is at least a 5,87. - 7.
+If the assessment of a subject consists of more than one component, the subject overview in the study guide will indicate how the final mark will be determined.
+The following provisions apply in this respect: - The mark for a component of a subject will be expressed in tenths, in which case hundredths greater or equal to 0.05 are rounded up and hundredths smaller than 0.05 are rounded down; - For compulsory partial examinations and practical exercises that test learning objective(s) that are not tested in other compulsory partial examinations and practical exercises of that course6, at least a 5.07 must be obtained; - A satisfactory final grade for a subject can only be obtained if the (weighted) average of all partial results obtained, rounded to the nearest tenth, is at least 5.88. - 7.
 Final marks that are earned in another degree programme at this or another Dutch university will be adopted as they have been given, as a whole figure or half figure or as a decimal figure.
 The definition that the other degree programme attributes to those marks will also be adopted.
 If the grade that results in a pass at the other degree programme at this or another university is lower than 5.8 that result is converted to a 'V' (pass). - 8.
-Final marks that are earned in another degree programme at a foreign university will be adopted as a "V' (pass).8 Additionally, the stipulations in article 23 apply. - 9.
+Final marks that are earned in another degree programme at a foreign university will be adopted as a "V" (pass).
+Additionally, the stipulations in article 23 apply. - 9.
 The provisions of sub-section 7 also apply to courses provided by another university that are administered under a Delft course code. - 10.
-If more than one result is earned for a subject, the highest result that has been earned will apply during the degree audit, on the understanding that in the case of a 'pass' and a 'satisfactory' mark or higher, only the mark applies. - 11.
-Homework assignments in the first year of the BSc programme will, in principle, not be assessed summatively.
-Depending on the study programme one or multiple options for (formative) assessment are available.9
+If more than one result is earned for a subject, the highest result that has been earned will apply during the degree audit, on the understanding that in the case of a 'pass' and a 'satisfactory' mark or higher, only the mark applies.